IMEs and Your Workers’ Compensation Claim

 IME reports carry a substantial amount of legal weight, as they are often used as evidence at subsequent workers’ compensation hearings to establish an employee’s degree of permanent disability or how much he or she should receive in benefits.
 However, if the physician is tasked with discovering an employee’s permanent impairment rating, he or she must be:

-- Certified by a board that has been approved by the American Board of Medical Specialities or its osteopathic equivalent; and
+- Certified by a board that has been approved by the American Board of Medical Specialities or its osteopathic equivalent

 Only physicians who satisfy these criteria are considered qualified to decide an injured employee’s impairment rating.
 Because these types of exams can have such a significant impact on an injured worker’s case, it is critical for those who have suffered a work injury to speak with an experienced workers’ comp attorney before attending the appointment.

-Speak to a Philadelphia Workers’ Compensation Lawyer Today
+Have Questions About Independent Medical Examinations?
+Talk to a Workers’ Compensation Lawyer Today